Authorizations API

 • The POST method on the Authorizations API supports only HTTP Basic authentication while other methods require an API token as either an HTTP request header or query string parameter.

 • Adding a timeout to an authorization will set it to expire in that number of seconds from when is created.
+The timeout is limited to 86400 seconds (24 hours).

 • Users with the can_manage_roles permission can explicity set the user_id property to create an authorization token on behalf of another organization member, but only if that user is not a member of any other Fulcrum organizations.